TongDuyDat/e-lra/readme.md

-# E-LRA: Efficient Edge-Aware GAN for Lightweight and Accurate Polyp Segmentation
+# An Efficient Boundary-Aware Adversarial Model for Polyp Segmentation in Colonoscopy Images

 This repository contains the official implementation of **E-LRA**, a lightweight GAN-based framework for polyp segmentation in colonoscopy images.
 E-LRA achieves state-of-the-art performance with only **1.07 million parameters**, making it highly suitable for real-time clinical applications.